 A warning light with linear optics is able to produce a wide angle warning signal which can easily be seen from almost any point where the face of the light is visible.
 The reason for this is all of the LEDs in the lighthead are surrounded with an optical reflector that captures the scattered light.
 There is usually a collimator (a device that narrows a beam of particles or waves) placed over the LEDs to align the light emitted from eachs source.
 Some linear optics can achieve more than 180 degrees of spread which makes them very effective in off angle applications.
 However, it does mean that the lighthead is spreading its energy over a wider area than that of the TIR so the strength of the emergency led light bar appearance will be somewhat lower than a TIR lighthead- even with an equal number of the exact same LEDs.

 Finding the right light bars for you

 As you can see, there’s no ‘one size fits all’ option when it comes to buying a firefighter light bar.
-Speaking to the professionals who can advise you of what you need based on your specific vehicle and needs means you will end up with the best LED light bar for you.
+Speaking to the professionals who can advise you of what you need based on your specific vehicle and needs means you will end up with the best LED light bar, fire truck siren, or warning light bar for you.

 - Popular Off Road Lights for Pickup Trucks